 Today and through the last 16 years he has also worked as a satire illustrator for the annual release of Svikmøllen.
 In 2010, Ole Fick began to exhibit his paintings, and took the turn as an artist.

 Ole Ficks paintings ask questions about reality and the seriousness of life.
 He works in humorism and has both self-esteem, humor and self-consciousness in his art.
-Ole Fick’s works are a reflection of himself as a person – He tells a story and invites to smile and laughter.
-Although Fick’s art contain a great deal of humor, there is also a hidden meaning in much of his art, and that is precisely what makes the works extremely exciting to study.
-He plays with words and illustrates where the language really leads us.
+Ole Fick’s works are a reflection of himself as a person – He tells a story and urges smiles and laughter.
+Although Fick’s art contains a great deal of humor, there is also a hidden meaning in much of his art, and that is precisely what makes the works extremely exciting to study.
 This art is a special form of surrealism, with elements of humor and photographic accuracy.